asmita071995/Netflix_data_Analysis_ProJact/README.md

 Visualizations are created to present the findings in an easily understandable manner.

 **Features**
-Categorizes movies into Not Popular, Below Average, Average, and Popular based on their vote averages.
+Movies are categorized into Not Popular, Below Average, Average, and Popular based on vote averages.
 Visualizes the distribution of movie genres and their frequency.
 Generates plots for better understanding and presentation of data.
 Dataset